mailgun/mailgun-js-boland/README.md

 That is, we will try an operation only once with no retries on error.
 You can also use a config object compatible with the `async` library for more control as to how the retries take place.
 See docs [here](https://caolan.github.io/async/docs.html#retry)
+* `testMode` - turn test mode on.
+If test mode is on, no requests are made, rather the request options and data is logged
+* `testModeLogger` - custom test mode logging function

 #### Attachments